azarboon/cheat-sheet-aws/README.md

 * Inbound endpoint: Forward from DNS resolvers on your network to Route 53 Resolver (in your VPC)
 * Outbound endpoint: Forward from Route 53 Resolver (in your VPC) to resolvers on your network

-DNS failover using Route 53 health checks:
+DNS failover configuration types using Route 53 health checks:
 * Active-active: returns one or more resource.
 In case of failure, fails back to a healthy resource.
 Configured using any routing policy except “failover routing policy”
 * Active-passive: Route 53 actively returns a primary resource.
 In case of failure, Route 53 returns the backup resource.
 Configured using only "failover routing policy".
 * Combination